ms8909/dptron/README.md

-# mltrons-auto-data-prep :Power full tool kit that automate the Data Preparation
+# mltrons-auto-data-prep :Tool kit that automate the Data Preparation

 ## What is it?